ngocuong0105/dendron-wiki/vault/economics.MIT.Microeconomics.md

 - MB = MC, marginal benefit is equalt to the marginal cost.
 What I want to do next should be exactly equal to what it costs.
 -
 ![](assets/images/budget_constraint_indifference.png)

+ # Lecture 4.
+Demand Curves and Income/Substitution Effects

+- Demand Curve shows the relationsip between the quantity demand and the price of a good